-Climate change is the biggest challenges we face this century.
+Climate change is the biggest challenge we face this century.
 We know that human activity is driving it.
 If we don’t reduce our greenhouse gas emissions soon, the Earth will reach a tipping point towards irreversible and devastating damage.

 At Cambridge Intelligence, we want to reduce our impact on the environment.
 We are currently a carbon neutral business, since 2019, and have committed to becoming a net zero business by the end of 2030.